Automotive Service Technician Canadian Tire (MAP 32)

 Telephone: 416-289-5000 ext.
 7244

-The Automotive Service Technician Canadian Tire (MAP 32) program is a modified apprenticeship in partnership with Canadian Tire which takes 36 weeks to complete.
+The Automotive Service Technician Canadian Tire (MAP 32) program is a modified apprenticeship in partnership with Canadian Tire that takes 36 weeks to complete.

-The comprehensive offering under the School of Transportation umbrella combines in-depth classroom and hands-on lab training with a four-week, on-the-job work placement experience.
+Facilitated by the School of Transportation, the Canadian Tire Automotive Service Technician program combines in-depth classroom and hands-on lab training with a four-week, on-the-job work placement experience.

 Upon successful program completion, you will have experienced four weeks in a real workshop, completed the entire Automotive Service Technician apprenticeship in-school curriculum, and earned an Ontario college certificate — all in one year.